 The Gonstead analysis consists of 6 steps:

-The goal of Chiropractic analysis is to identify to exact nature of the spinal problem (known as a subluxation).
+The goal of Chiropractic analysis is to identify the exact nature of the spinal problem (known as a subluxation).
 A Subluxation is a specific joint dysfunction, which affects function of the nervous system.

 - A thorough history – your Gonstead Chiropractor correlates your health information with knowledge of what subluxation patterns usually cause.

-- Instrumentation – the use of a hand held temperature instrument (called a nervosope) giving information about inflammation at specific locations along your spine.
+- Instrumentation – the use of a hand held temperature instrument (called a nervoscope) giving information about inflammation at specific locations along your spine.